-Any information in the 2021 Annual Report that is not listed in the cross-reference list is not incorporated by reference in the Prospectus.
-Such information is either not relevant for prospective investors or is covered elsewhere in the Prospectus.
+Information in a document incorporated by reference that is not included in the crossreference list is either not relevant for the investors or is covered elsewhere in the Base Prospectus.

+II.
 GENERAL INFORMATION

-Paragraph 5 of the section entitled "General Information" found at page 475 of the Prospectus is deleted and replaced with the following:
+Paragraphs 4 and 5 on page 331 of the Base Prospectus are deleted and replaced with the following:

-"5.
-Since 31 October 2021, the last day of the financial period in respect of which the most recent comparative audited published consolidated financial statements of the Issuer have been prepared, there has been no significant change in the financial performance or financial position of the Issuer and its subsidiaries, taken as a whole.
-Since 31 October 2021, the date of its last published comparative audited consolidated financial statements, there has been no material adverse change in the prospects of the Issuer and its subsidiaries taken as a whole."
+"4.
+There has been no significant change in the financial performance or financial position of the Issuer and its subsidiaries, including the Guarantor, taken as a whole since 31 October 2021, the last day of the financial period in respect of which the most recent comparative audited published consolidated financial statements of the Issuer have been prepared.

+5. Since 31 October 2021, the date of its last published comparative audited consolidated financial statements, there has been no material adverse change in the prospects of the Issuer and its subsidiaries, including the Guarantor, taken as a whole."

+III.
 RISK FACTORS

-(a) The risk factor entitled "Pandemic Outbreaks" on pages 25-26 of the Base Prospectus is deleted in its entirety and replaced with the following:
+a) The risk factor entitled "Pandemic Outbreaks" on pages 32-34 of the Base Prospectus is deleted in its entirety and replaced with the following: